 This adventure can lead you to a remote beach or community like Carova that is only accessible from Corolla along nearly ten miles of sandy beach driving or to create memories with the salty air whipping through your hair.

-Before heading onto the sands, adequately prepare your vehicle by letting some air out of your tires, so they are between 1 and 20 PSI, maintain posted speed limits, and only park where permitted.
+Before heading onto the sands, adequately prepare your vehicle by letting some air out of your tires, so they are between 1 and 20 PSI, maintaining posted speed limits, and only parking where permitted.

 On Hatteras Island, the beaches are open year-round to driving; however, in Kill Devil Hills and Nags Head, driving on the sandy beach is only available from October 1st through April 30th during the spring.

 If you choose to drive your 4×4 along the Beach Access Road, be sure to have a full tank of gas and check when high tide will be since the road becomes very narrow and sometimes impassible.